openhive-network/devportal/_tutorials-recipes/estimate_upvote.md

 canonical_url: estimate_upvote.html
 ---

-*By the end of this recipe you should know how to estimate value of each vote on Hive.*

 This recipe will take you through the process of fetching necessary data and formulating estimation.

 ## Intro